 We don’t appreciate today how revolutionary this was.
 Prior to the collapse of the Academies, artists, both inside and outside of the academy, came in schools, like fish.
 Until the great collapse, originality had always been a grace note in art—something artists wanted a dash of.
 Mastery, not originality, was the dominant concern.
 Young artists, even the Young Turks, consciously adopted and mastered a style, typically that of an admired older artist.
 It was the younger artist’s goal to exceed rather than to supplant the master.
 After the collapse, “derivative,” meaning deriving from the work of another, suddenly became the most damning word in criticism.

 The newly exalted status of originality was a complete inversion because novelty and mastery are incompatible.
 Newness as a legitimizing principle puts artists in a bind.
-Its short shelf-life means that each successive generation must up the ante without severing the chain of styles that give them legitimacy.
+Its short shelf-life means that each successive generation must up the ante without severing the chain of styles that gives them legitimacy.
 This is where Bacon’s quote is coming from—an intellectual environment where not to be new was to be part of the dying world that was being left behind, to be a nobody.

 Look at these two Google N-gram graphs.
 Talking about creativity and originality is decidedly a post-WW1 thing.
 That simply wasn’t how people thought about art before the empires fell.